sophiavf/Project-Weather-App/README.md

 - [ ] Implement [form validation with Javascript](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#validating_forms_using_javascript) and autocompletion to reduce user errors in the city selection input element
 - [ ] Enable users to select imperial or metric units
+- [ ] Implement a dark / light theme toggle, and on initial load use the users system preferences

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).